fcipaq/picohero_pplib/README.md

 This reduces the resolution using interpolation.
 The image will be fitted to the screen using linear interpolation.
 The interpolation is done by the CPU so this has a major impact on performance.
 There might be a way to make the "interpolator" do some of the hard work.
 However I wasn't able to convice myself that anybody would want linear interpolation on such a device.
 If someone can convince me otherwise may I can find a more CPU efficient way to do this.
 Until then consider this a proof-of-concept-feature.
 Also this currently works buggy.

+`SND_SINGLE_CHANNEL`

+Defining this switch disables channel mixing.
+You then only have a single but channel.
+This single channel may output at a higher volume and be configures more flexible for example in terms of sampling and output frequency.
+This is an experimental feature.
+(Because this library was created assuming that you create games that always use multiple sound channels.)

 # Library description

 ## pplib